Consultants in School Improvement

 Mark served as the Director of Special Education for a large urban county that included the city of Detroit.
 He also served as the Director of Special Education for a small rural county in southwest Michigan.
 In his work with Michigan's largest county, not only did he help develop policy, he oversaw the educational needs of over 48,000 students with special needs.
 He has served on a variety of local, state and national boards, committees and task forces.
-This would include President for the State of Michigan's Council for Exceptional Children (CEC); the Board for National CEC's Division for Autism and Developmental Disabilities; Executive Board member (Current President) for the Division of International Special Education and Services (DISES); Member of the American Indian Caucus; MAASE's Framework for the Future which worked on developing recommendations for new state rules and many other local and state committees.
+This would include President for the State of Michigan's Council for Exceptional Children (CEC); the Board for National CEC's Division for Autism and Developmental Disabilities; Executive Board member (Past-President) for the Division of International Special Education and Services (DISES); Member of the American Indian Caucus; MAASE's Framework for the Future which worked on developing recommendations for new state rules and many other local and state committees.
 He has been interviewed numerous times by Detroit area newspapers and Education Weekly on various issues in Special Education.
 He was also interviewed on National Radio in Jamacia during a conference in which he was the Keynote Speaker.

 In 2009 Mark incorporated FYI-CSI, llc to begin the second phase of his career to the support of student's with disabilities.
 Over the years FYI-CSI has grown from a one person operation to a company with many employees and consultant with the single belief that all students can and have the right to learn.